Chapter 21: Phase 1 - SaaS Foundation

 POST /api/webhooks/shop-redactshop/redactDelete all store data, return 200 OK

 AdPriority stores only product data and priority scores.
 No customer PII is ever collected or stored, so the first two endpoints are no-ops.
-The shop/redact endpoint triggers a cascade delete of all records associated with the store, with a 30-day grace period per Shopify’s data retention guidelines.
+The shop/redact endpoint triggers a cascade delete of all records associated with the tenant, with a 30-day grace period per Shopify’s data retention guidelines.

 All webhook endpoints verify the HMAC signature in the X-Shopify-Hmac-Sha256 header before processing.